|

 by Egon Hostovský

-1935 and awarded Czechoslovakia's State Prize for Literature in 1936, explores the world of youth against the backdrop of an eastern
+Awarded the Czechoslovak State Prize for Literature in 1936, The Arsonist explores the world of youth against the backdrop of

 ... deceptively quiet Zbečnov seethes just beneath the surface with the kind of smoldering, smothered urges